mwszekely/preact-prop-helpers/README.md

 The above, but persists across browser sessions and syncs between browser tabs.
 Usage is a bit different &ndash; provide a mapping of all known types as a type argument to the first function, then call the returned sub-function like normal.
 If it's feasible to just have one large mapping, you could just make your own hook that skips the outer function.

 Because `Storage` stores everything as a string, some conversion functions will need to be used.
 By default, these are `JSON.parse` and `JSON.stringify`.
-Feel free to override these.
+Feel free to override these (you'll at least need to override the former if you're storing a date!).

 ```tsx
 interface StorageTypes {